ahmadmdabit/ai-native-developer/chapters/12-ai-orchestrator.md

 1.  **Skill Atrophy (The "Muscle Memory" Loss):**
     *   *Risk:* If you never write a `for` loop again, you might forget how it works.
 When the AI fails (and it will), you may lack the low-level skills to fix it.
     *   *Mitigation:* Practice "manual coding" days.
 Read the AI's code line-by-line to maintain comprehension.
+Never automate what you don't understand.
 2.  **Impostor Syndrome:**
     *   *Risk:* Developers often feel guilty or fraudulent when they ship code they didn't type.
 "Did I really build this?"
     *   *Mitigation:* Shift your value metric from "Lines of Code Written" to "Problems Solved" and "Systems Designed."
+You are paid for the outcome, not the typing.
 3.  **Accountability Gap:**
     *   *Risk:* It's easy to blame the AI for a bug.
 "Copilot wrote it, not me."
     *   *Mitigation:* Adopt the mindset: **"The AI is the junior dev; I am the senior.
 I am responsible for every line merged."**